Coffee After Gastric Sleeve? Caffeine & Alcohol After Bariatric Surgery: What You Need to Know

 Drinking Alcohol After Gastric Sleeve or Gastric Bypass Surgery

-Drinking alcohol after bariatric surgery won’t be the same as it was before and the damaging effects alcohol has on your body are only worsened, here is why:
+Drinking alcohol after bariatric surgery won’t be the same as it was before and the damaging effects alcohol has on your body are only worsened.

 - While different bariatric procedures help weight loss at different levels, they all have something in common: a change in your gastrointestinal tract which means that will pass faster to the intestinal part and get absorbed faster means that you won’t be able to metabolize alcohol as well, and you will get drunk considerably faster.

 - Alcohol is caloric!
 Once you’ve gone through surgery, you need to eat healthily.
-Alcohol contains no nutrients and most drinks, especially darker alcohols, are full of sugar.
+Alcohol contains no nutrients, and most drinks, especially darker alcohols, have high sugar.
 Mixed drinks and cocktails are basically sugar-loaded desserts in a glass.
-These can be counterproductive to your healthy diet.
+These unnecessary calories can be counterproductive to your healthy diet.